GatoGraphQLForWordPress/gatographql-dist/readme.txt

 = 1.0.12 =
 * Adapted the plugin following the assessment by the WordPress Plugin Review team.
 * Recipes: Replace `mysite.com` with the site domain
-* Added recipe: Automatically sending newsletter subscribers from InstaWP to Mailchimp
+* Added tutorial lesson: Automatically sending newsletter subscribers from InstaWP to Mailchimp

 = 1.0.11 =
 * The `operationName` param can be obtained from the URL even when doing `POST`